About the ride

 Riders are responsible for getting their bike to Hornsby for the start of the ride.
 During the week, bikes may be stored overnight in the luggage trucks at the campsite or you may take your bike to your accommodation if you are not camping.

-For Sydney-based riders, Rotary will offer a service to transport participants’ bikes back to Sydney.
+For Sydney-based riders, Rotary hope to offer a service to transport participants’ bikes back to Sydney.
 Tickets for this service must be purchased prior to the ride – more details will be advised closer to the ride and payment will be collected with the final ride fee payment due around 1 April.

 Please note, bikes are packed together with as much care as possible however, riders may prefer to pack their bike in a cardboard bike box which can often be sourced from local bike shops prior to the ride.
 Riders should ensure that their bike box (flat packed) is labeled with their name and contact details.
 Flat packed bike boxes will be loaded on one of the support trucks at the start on Day 1.